Table of Contents

-The best way to find out if the water of your fish tank is well balanced is to observe the way the fishes behave.
+The best way to determine if the water in your fish tank is well balanced is to observe how the fish behave.
 They’re very sensitive and immediately show symptoms of inappropriate conditions.

-When there’s a balance in the temperature inside an aquarium the fishes continue their feeding and swimming routine.
+When there’s a balance in the temperature inside an aquarium, the fishes continue their feeding and swimming routine.
 But if the water in the tank is too cold, the fish will adapt to their survival strategy.
-Mainly, they’ll remain motionless at the bottom of the fish tank and won’t swim around.
+They’ll remain motionless at the bottom of the fish tank and won’t swim around.

-You can tell by the same behavior that they may not be getting enough food during winter.
+You can tell by the same behaviour that they may not get enough food during winter.